Long, long ago… or if you’re an astronomer, far, far away…

 STARLIGHT GETS FAINTER Travelling across the universe takes its toll on the signals, just a bit (sarcasm), and by the time the faint light sprinkles down on our planet the signals are so meager it takes a gargantuan effort – a VERY LARGE TELESCOPE – and the best cryogenic receivers cooled to ~ -450 degrees F to accurately pick them out of the technological noise blaring from our planet.

 A LARGE ANTENNA or SET OF ANTENNAS COLLECT STARLIGHT The incredibly faint signals are collected with an array of giant radio antennas or sometimes one single, very-large dish.
-The collection area of these antennas can range from 10 to 100m in diameter.
+The collecting area of these antennas can range from 10 to 100 meter in diameter.
 The larger the reflector ( a 100 m dish at 100 GHz can resolve a 6.2 arc-second feature.
 A 4cm object needs to be placed 1.333m = 4000 feet = 0.8 miles away to subtend this angle.)
 This is called the resolution of a telescope, or the ability to see small features, to resolve it from another object beside it.

 The resolution can be further improved by using interferometers; an array of multiple antennas separated by large distances, their signals are digitally combined to synthesize a telescope as large as the furthest distance between the antennas.
 For example, the Event Horizon Telescope linked eight radio observatories from across the globe —basically, synthesizing an Earth-sized telescope — to be able to see the small details of the black hole at the center of M87, a galaxy far beyond the Milky Way, past our neighbours, beyond the Local Group and in the Virgo Cluster.